Fast Matrix Multiplication meets the Submodular Width: Algorithm for Computing the -Submodular Width

 \section{Algorithm for Computing the $\omega$-Submodular Width}

 We present in this section an algorithm for computing the value of the $\omega$-submodular width for any given hypergraph.
 This algorithm is a crucial component in our algorithm for computing the answer to a query $Q$ in $\omega$-submodular width time, as we will see in Section~\ref{sec:algo}.
+The algorithm in this section can also be viewed as a generalization of the algorithm for computing the submodular width of a hypergraph, which is summarized in Appendix~\ref{app:computing-subw}.

 Using Eq.~\eqref{eq:osubw:trimmed} alone, it is not immediately clear how to compute the $\omega$-submodular width of a hypergraph $\calH$ because the outer $\max_{\bm h \in \Gamma \cap \ed}$ ranges over an infinite set.
 Nevertheless, every other $\max$ and $\min$ in Eq.~\eqref{eq:osubw:trimmed} ranges over a finite set whose cardinality only depends on $\calH$.
 Note that by Eq.~\eqref{eq:emm}, $\emm^{\ov{\bm\sigma}}_i$ is a minimum of a collection of terms, each of which has the form $\mm(\bm X; \bm Y; \bm Z | \bm G)$.
 Note also that each term $\mm(\bm X; \bm Y; \bm Z | \bm G)$ is by itself a maximum of 3 terms, as described by Eq.~\eqref{eq:mm}.

 In order to compute the $\omega$-submodular width, the first step is to distribute every $\min$ over $\max$ in Eq.~\eqref{eq:osubw:trimmed}, thus pulling all $\max$ operators to the top level.
 To formally describe this distribution, we need some notation.
 Given an expression $e$ which is either a minimum or a maximum of a collection of terms, we use $\args(e)$ to denote the collection of terms over which the minimum or maximum is taken.
 Let $k$ be the number of vertices in $\calH$.
 Let $f:\ov{\pi}(\calV)\to [k]$ be a function that maps every generalized variable elimination order $\ov{\bm\sigma}\in\ov{\pi}(\calV)$ to a number $i$ between 1 and $|\ov{\bm\sigma}|$ that satisfies $U^{\ov{\bm\sigma}}_i \not\subseteq U^{\ov{\bm\sigma}}_j$ for all $j \in [i-1]$.
 (Note that $|\ov{\bm\sigma}|\leq k$ for every $\ov{\bm\sigma}$.)
 Let $\calF$ be the set of all such functions $f$.
 For a fixed function $f \in\calF$, let $g_f$ be a function that maps every pair $(\ov{\bm\sigma}, \mm(\bm X;\bm Y;\bm Z|\bm G))$ where $\ov{\bm\sigma}\in\ov{\pi}(\calV)$ and $\mm(\bm X;\bm Y;\bm Z|\bm G)$ is a term in $\args(\emm^{\ov{\bm\sigma}}_{f(\ov{\bm\sigma})})$ to one of the three terms in $\args(\mm(\bm X;\bm Y;\bm Z|\bm G))$ from Eq.~\eqref{eq:mm}.
 Let $\calG_f$ be the set of all such functions $g_f$ for a fixed $f$.
 Then, by distributing the min over the max in Eq.~\eqref{eq:osubw:trimmed}, we get: